 Autumn is "Milky Way season", and binoculars really come into their own here.
-If you have access to the little Galilean-type widefield binoculars, such as the Vixen 2.1x42, give them a try.
-I find them to be truly delightful on the Milky Way.
+If you have access to the little Galilean-type widefield binoculars, such as the Omegon 2.1x42 or Helios 2x40, give them a try.
+I find them to be truly delightful on the Milky Way, adding about another magnitude of depth to what you can see.

 In the Solar System, the increasing darkness means that we have more opportunity for lunar occultations.
-Vesta is low in the south and the binocular planets (ice-giants Uranus and Neptune) are now both nicely placed for obervation.
+If you fancy a challenge, there is a daylight occultation of Antares on the 18th.
+The binocular planets (ice-giants Uranus and Neptune) are now both nicely placed for observation.